yaoyao-liu/minimal-light/index.md

 I have experiences in industrial software development.
 I am currently a software engineer at [Snap Inc.](https://snap.com/en-US)

 ## Research Interests
 I'm interested in software engineering research.
 I develop new approaches to simplify the complicated and sometimes tedious process of software development in a more systematic, formalized way.
-Currently, my main interests are AI4SE (AI for Software Engineering) and Evaluation of Software (such as online and offline A/B testing, evalulation of recommender systems, decision making from business and software perspectives, etc.).
+This has led me into areas such as AI4SE (AI for Software Engineering) and Evaluation of Software, such as online and offline A/B testing, evalulation of recommender systems, decision making from business and software perspectives, etc.

 {% include_relative _includes/publications.md %}